Can I get married in the U.S. if I’m married here in the Philippines, but I’ve been separated for 12 years?

 If you found yourself already in the US, on a non-marriage-based visa, and get married within the US with the hopes of adjusting your status to become a permanent resident through marriage, this is technically something that is possible.
 However, we highly recommend avoiding anything that is legally or ethically questionable.
 The best way is always the legal way.

 Trying to Enter the USA

-If you’re trying to come to the US on a spouse visa or something, you’ll never get to the US, because they’re going to require you to get a certificate of no marriage, commonly called a CENOMAR.
+If you’re trying to come to the US on a spouse visa, you’ll never get to the US, because they’re going to require you to get a certificate of “no marriage”, commonly called a CENOMAR.
 You’ll need to bring that to the embassy with you for your interview, and obviously, if you can’t produce that, you’re not going to get a visa to even get here.
 In this case, you’ll need to go through the annulment process in the Philippines.

 Avoid Fraud or “Workarounds”